Warehouse Racking And Storage Inspections

 Pallet Racking Inspections

 Whatever the damage, these collisions can also reduce the strength of the racking system, so regular checks are essential to ensure continued safety.
-When we inspect a pallet racking system, we pay particular attention to the integrity and load-bearing capabilities of the system, noting any damage to structural supports and taking care to ensure that you’re aware of all possible risks.
+When we inspect a pallet racking system, we pay particular attention to the integrity and load-bearing capabilities of the system, noting any damage to structural supports and ensuring that you’re aware of all possible risks.

 Longspan Racking Inspections

-Longspan racking is robust and not loaded by forklift trucks; for this reason, it’s damaged less frequently than other types of racking systems and is easier to repair.
-However, it stores heavy and bulky goods, so it is still vital to inspect it regularly to check for any issues.
+Longspan racking is strong and is not loaded by forklift trucks; for this reason, it's less frequently damaged than other types of racking systems and is easier to repair.
+However, you can use Longspan to store heavy and bulky goods, so inspecting it regularly to check for any issues is vital.

-When we inspect longspan racking, we look for the telltale signs of damage and note down any marks indicative of sustained wear and tear.
-You’ll get an itemised list of possible problems and actionable advice on how to prevent any further damage.
+When we inspect longspan racking, we look for the telltale signs of structural damage and note down any marks indicative of sustained wear and tear.
+You'll get an itemised list of possible problems and actionable advice on preventing further damage.

 Sourcing Repairs And Replacements

 If your racking shows signs of significant structural damage, we can help you repair or replace damaged parts.
-We’re ideally placed to help you source new beams, uprights, braces, floor fixings, nuts, bolts or locking pins and our 40-plus years of experience means you'll get the best advice possible.
+A warehouse racking specialist with over 45 years of experience, we're here to help you source new beams, uprights, braces, floor fixings, nuts, bolts or locking pins.

-We can also help you design and install accessories capable of mitigating further damage, including barriers and corner guards, load signage and anti-collapse mesh.
+We can also help you design and install accessories to mitigate further damage, including barriers, corner guards, load signage, and anti-collapse mesh.

 Get In Touch